scikit-plots/scikit-plots.github.io/dev/_sources/project/teams/index.rst.txt

 .. note::

   Please do not email the authors directly to ask for assistance or report issues.
-  Instead, please see `What's the best way to ask questions about scikit-learn
+  Instead, please see `What's the best way to ask questions about scikit-plots
   <https://scikit-plots.github.io/stable/project/faq.html#what-s-the-best-way-to-get-help-on-scikit-plots-usage>`_
   in the FAQ.